 The task or activity may relate to Te Tiriti o Waitangi.
 For guidance on Te Tiriti o Waitangi, please see programme guidance documents.

-Definitions
+Definitions:

 Assessment materials refer to the assessment activities, judgement statements, learner evidence, model answers, and any other material that supports assessment to this standard.